pipiscrew/timeline/health/ions.md

 ---

-**Dust** is a problem for multiple reasons: Tiny particles of skin, dirt, pollen, and dander can coat the surfaces of your furniture and walls, and as gross as it sounds they can also fill your **lungs**, which is why dust is often the underlying cause of **allergies**.
+**Dust** is a problem for multiple reasons: Tiny particles of skin, dirt, pollen, and dander can coat the surfaces of your furniture and walls, and as gross as it sounds they can also fill your **lungs**, which is why dust is often the underlying cause of **allergies**. [[more - Tips For Better Indoor Air Quality](http://dylosproducts.com/tiforbeinair.html)]

 Q: Can use an air purifier and humidifier together at the same time?
 A: When used together, can complement each other functions.
 The **air purifier** helps remove pollutants from the air, including those that may be present in the **humidifier** water reservoir or introduced during the humidification process.
 This ensures that the air released by the **humidifier** is cleaner and healthier.
 Additionally, the **humidifier** helps maintain optimal humidity levels, which can enhance the effectiveness of the air purifier in capturing airborne particles.